bounswe/bounswe2024group7/.github/ISSUE_TEMPLATE/planning-issue.md

 ## Background/Context:
 Provide any background information that is necessary to understand the issue.
 This could include:

-## Links to relevant documentation or previous discussions

-## Summary of related work done by the team or in the industry

-## Explanation of how this issue fits into the overall project goals

 ## Detailed Description:
 Expand on the objective with a detailed description of what is being proposed, discussed, or clarified.
 Include the solutions you have considered and your questions.